-Bitkom 2021
+Bitkom 2023

-This publication constitutes general non-binding information.
-The contents reflect the Bitkom's view at the time of publication.
-Although the information has been prepared with the greatest possible care, there is no claim to factual accuracy, completeness and / or up-to-dateness.
-In particular this publication cannot take into circumstances of the individual case.
-Any use of this information is therefore the responsibility of the reader.
+This publication is intended to provide general, non-binding information.
+The contents reflect the view within Bitkom at the time of publication.
+Although the information has been prepared with the utmost care, no claims can be made as to its factual accuracy, completeness and/or currency; in particular, this publication cannot take the specific circumstances of individual cases into account.
+Utilising this information is therefore the sole responsibility of the reader.
 Any liability is excluded.
-All rights, including reproduction of extracts, are held by Bitkom.
+All rights, including the reproduction of extracts, are held by Bitkom.